fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - Rollback
   - Default: everything rolls back (gets deleted).
 Can be disabled
   - If stack update fails, it rolls back to the previous state.
 Can be disabled
+- Stack Policy
+  - Specify an Stack Policy for critical resources to avoid deletion of resources using CF
 - [FAQ](https://aws.amazon.com/cloudformation/faqs/)

 ## Monitoring